sin5678/inav_cn_wiki/Fixed-wing-guide.md

 (Note: In the Servos tab servos are counted from 0-7 while in the Motors tab they run from 1-8.)

+At this point everything should do as expected.
+1: When moving sticks on TX the control surfaces should move correctly, do an [High Five](https://www.youtube.com/watch?v=Gf74geZyKYk) test
+2: When moving the airplane in the air in angle mode control surfaces should counter-act movement correctly.
+The controls surfaces needs to move the same way as the airplane is moved to counteract and stabilize the airplane.
+You may need to **temporarly** tripple the amount on P-gain on Roll, Pitch and Yaw axis.
+(So its easy to see movement.)

 ### Step 4, Replace default values.

 * Default PIDs in iNav are mainly for multirotors.
 Find some PIDs [here](https://github.com/iNavFlight/inav/wiki/Default-values-for-different-type-of-aircrafts) to use instead and tune from there.